electricimp/W3W/readme.md

 W3W.getWords([51.551208, -0.1348044]);
 ```

-### getCoords(*words*)
+### getCoords(*words[, getGeoJson]*)

 Get the latitude and longitude co-ordinates of the supplied three words.
+Optionally, request the results are returned in [GeoJson](https://geojson.org) format rather than W3W’s JSON format.

-Returned data or error are posted via the callback.
+Returned data or errors are posted via the callback.
 Returned data is in the form of a table with the keys listed above under [*getWords()*](#getwordscoordinates-getgeojson)

 #### Parameters